redwoodjs/docker/README.md

 > :warning: This repository has been deprecated and archived in favor of the [official support in RedwoodJS](https://redwoodjs.com/docs/docker).
 Thanks to everyone that contributed to this repository, and to everyone that worked on bringing offical support.

-This is a collaboration repository to consolidate efforts on making a sweet Docker implementations for RedwoodJS.
+This is a collaboration repository to consolidate efforts on making sweet Docker implementations for RedwoodJS.
 Discussion on [Dockerize RedwoodJS](https://community.redwoodjs.com/t/dockerize-redwoodjs/2291) and [Define official Docker images](https://github.com/redwoodjs/docker/issues/16).
 This repository is currently up to date with Redwood version `3.8.0`.

 ## Implementations